Note: Claims in this article and their associated citations can be found on the page of iodine, in the first major section titled "Sources and Status"

 Moderate intakes of Kombu may post a concern, whereas high intakes of Wakame may also pose a concern.
 Nori, the seaweed used to wrap sushi, does not pose a significant concern due to relatively low iodine concentrations

 Boiling seaweed in water for 15-30 minutes appears to be sufficient in reducing iodine content in the seaweed (as it is leeched into the water and iodine may be released into the atmosphere due to it being a gas in its natural state), and this processing may eliminate up to 99% of iodine from Kombu (other seaweeds may not have such a high loss).
+Additionally a study found boiling water may also remove arsenic from seaweed, which was found in seaweed in New England.

 Due to such high losses of iodine from seaweed, usually processed or cooked seaweed does not carry as significant a risk of iodine toxicity (such high risk being seem with raw kelp products).